Best Baby Seats

 Parents need baby seats because there are times you want your hands free to do stuff like unload the dishwasher or use the bathroom.
-A baby bouncer or floor seat can be a clutch piece of gear in your new-parent arsenal, but be sure to follow these safety tips from the American Academy of Pediatrics.
+A baby bouncer or baby chair can be a clutch piece of gear in your new-parent arsenal, but be sure to follow these baby chair safety tips from the American Academy of Pediatrics.

 - Place an infant bouncer on the floor only, never on a table or counter.

 - Don’t put a baby chair on a bed, couch or other soft surface, because suffocation can occur if it tips over.